Variations of the ichthys symbol: Christian Ichthys symbol

+Jeroen Temperman, with regard to the Jesus Fish, writes that:

+In the early Church, the Ichthys symbol held "the most sacred significance", and Christians used it to recognize churches and other believers through this symbol because they were persecuted by the Roman Empire.
+The Ichtus symbol is also a reference to "the Holy Eucharist, with which the miracle of the multiplication of the loaves and fishes had such intimate connection both in point of time and significance."
+While many Christians hang a cross necklace or rosary inside their vehicles, "the fish sticker on the car is a more conscious symbol of a witnessing Christian--significantly, unlike the former, it is on the outside of the car for everyone to see".

+Some Christian Anarchists use an ichthys combined with an anarchist Circle-A as a symbol of their beliefs.

 Parodies

 Jeroen Temperman states that there are "variations on this Ichthys symbol.
-Some variations add feet to the fish and inscribe Darwin in the body.
+Some variations add feet to the fish and inscribe 'Darwin' in the body.
 Others make reference to sushi, sharks, the food chain, fast food, the devil or death.
 How are we to interpret these variations?
 These adaptations are themselves susceptible to multiple interpretations, ranging from humour to critique, to mocking derision, to blasphemy."
-Among such parodies are the Darwin fish, often displayed by atheists in the United States, and the Fish-hungry shark, displayed by Muslims in Egypt.

-Responses

-Another variation has been offered by people who see no conflict between Christian belief and the evidence of science regarding evolution: a depiction of the Jesus fish and the Darwin fish kissing.
-Such images have been sold as bumper stickers and have also been improvised.
-The writer Michael Dowd, author of the book Thank God for Evolution, has been among the more prominent promoters of this image.
+Among such parodies are the Darwin fish and the Gefilte fish, often displayed by atheists and Jews in the United States, and the "fish-hungry shark," displayed by Muslims in Egypt.
+People who see no conflict between Christian belief and the evidence of science regarding evolution have responded with decals from religious goods stores that depict a Jesus fish with feet representing evolutionary creationism.
+The scientist Wendee Holtcamp has been among the more prominent promoters of this image.